wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

     *   (c) if those objects do not so remain unchanged, stating its present objects.

-    (6B) Where the Registrar-General is satisfied that an approved organisation has changed its name he shall notify the change by notice in the _Gazette_ specifying that organisation's former and new names.
+    (6B) Where the Registrar-General is satisfied that an approved organisation has changed its name he or she shall notify the change by notice in the _Gazette_ specifying that organisation's former and new names.

     (6C) Where the Registrar-General---